 The list of the english articles

-In 2020, we found ourselves in the middle of COVID-19 and Kyoto is having "Autumn leaves season" with it.In this article, I'll show top 10 places to enjoy the season avoiding so-called "Three C's."
+In 2021, we still found ourselves in the middle of COVID-19 and Kyoto is having "Autumn leaves season" with it.In this article, I'll show top 10 places to enjoy the season avoiding so-called "Three C's."
 Closed, Crowded places with many people nearby, and Close-contact settings.

 Seiryue, the ritual of Kannon in Kyomizu-dera temple in Kyoto 青龍会英語で説明

 Seiryue, or "The ritual of the blue dragon," is a mobile ritual of Kannon held 2 times a year in Kiyomizu-dera temple in Kyoto.
 In this article, I'll show you what the ritual are, the participants and the rituals.

 The renovation of Kinkakuji temple, or the golden pavilion started in September 2020.
 The roofs of it will be replaced.
 In this article, I'll show you the Kokerabuki roof method and how the replacement takes place.
 The iconic view will be back in December.

 In Obon, we wave our good-bye to the deceased ancestors with Gozan Okuribi.
 In this article, I'll show you what is Gozan Okuribi, Obon, and their history.

 Shrines and temples to visit in Kyoto after declaration of emergency lifted in fear of COVID-19

 On May 21, the declaration of emergency was lifted in Kyoto and we can visit many Shinto shrine and Buddhist temple again.This article shows you the list of them.
 Some of them offers shortened open hrs and ask for Social distancing and other things.